crossbario/autobahn-js/README.md

 ```javascript
 autobahn.Connection.open();
 ```
-Starts the connection, which will establish a transport and create a new session running over the transport.
-If the transport is lost, automatic reconnection will be done.
+This will establish an underlying transport (like WebSocket or long-poll) and create a new session running over the transport.

+When the transport is lost, automatic reconnection will be done.
 The latter can be configured using the `options` provided to the constructor of the `Connection` (see below).

 To **close a connection**: